Glass Fire Update: Calmer Winds, Cooler Temps Raise Hope In Fire-Threatened Town Of Angwin

-ANGWIN (KPIX) – Fire crews continue to battle the Glass Fire under conditions of extreme heat and terrible air quality.
+ANGWIN (CBS SF) — Fire crews continued to battle the Glass Fire burning in Napa, Sonoma and Lake counties under conditions of extreme heat and terrible air quality.

+Cal Fire officials said Friday evening that firefighters have managed to contain 8 percent of the Glass Fire.

+The fire, which was first reported at early Sunday morning, has now burned 61,150 acres.
+It has destroyed 173 residences in Napa County and 120 residences in Sonoma County.
+The fire is threatening 28,835 structures ranging from residences to commercial structures.

 “I think so,” says Loyal Hughes from his home on the western edge of town.
 “I certainly hope so.
 I know there’s a line cut behind the property here that goes several miles.
 Maybe that will help.”